jianxiaoguo/website/content/en/docs/troubleshooting/applications.md

 ## Application was Deployed, but is Failing to Start

-If you deployed your application but it is failing to start, you can use `drycc logs` to check why the application fails to boot.
+If you deployed your application but it is failing to start, you can use Drycc Grafana to check why the application fails to boot.
 Sometimes, the application container may fail to boot without logging any information about the error.
 This typically occurs when the healthcheck configured for the application fails.
 In this case, you can start by